ansontyyeung/CryptoWallet/README.md

 - Develop node for app (100%)
 - Develop an Android app on Android Studio (100%)

-Results of this application can be viewed in a pdf file.
+Results of this application can be viewed in a "EE4017MiniProjectPresentation.pdf".